Chart Color Schemes

 Cook's median age exceeds the national pattern

-Cook has a median age of 42, which is considerably higher than the Australian Capital Territory figure of 35, and significantly higher than Australia's median age of 38 years.
-Compared to the Australian Capital Territory average, the 75-84 cohort is notably over-represented in Cook, making up 7.5% of its population, while those aged 25-34 are under-represented at 10.2%.
-Between 2021 and present, the proportion of the population aged 15 to 24 has grown from 8.9% to 12.3%, while the proportion of those aged 25 to 34 has declined from 12.7% to 10.2%.
-Demographic modeling suggests that Cook's age profile will evolve significantly by 2041.
-The number of people aged 85 and over is projected to grow significantly, expanding by 45 people (an increase of 51%) from 88 to 134.
-Notably, the combined age groups of 65 and above are expected to account for 82% of total population growth, reflecting the area's aging demographic profile.
+Cook's median age is 42, which is considerably higher than the Australian Capital Territory figure of 35 years.
+It is also significantly higher than Australia's median age of 38 years.
+Compared to the Australian Capital Territory average, the 75-84 cohort is notably over-represented in Cook, making up 7.5% of its population.
+Conversely, the 25-34 year-olds are under-represented, comprising only 10.2%.
+Between 2021 and the present time, the 15 to 24 age group has grown from 8.9% to 12.3% of Cook's population.
+During this period, the 25 to 34 cohort has declined from 12.7% to 10.2%.
+Demographic modeling suggests that Cook's age profile will evolve significantly by the year 2041.
+The 85+ age cohort is projected to grow significantly, expanding by 45 people (51%) from a total of 88 to 134.
+Notably, the combined 65+ age groups are expected to account for 82% of Cook's total population growth, reflecting the area's aging demographic profile.
 Meanwhile, the 75-84 and 45-54 cohorts are expected to experience population declines.